 About the history of the Corpus Judaeo-Hellenisticum

-Text by Roland Deines.
+Text by Roland Deines and Karl-Wilhelm Niebuhr.
 Translation by Kathrin Väterlein.
 This page is still under construction.

 Johann Jakob Wettstein's (1693-1754) “Novum Testamentum Graece” was published in two volumes in 1751/52.
 In addition to the text-critical apparatus, the work contains another, far more extensive, collection of parallel passages from classical, Jewish and ecclesiastical literature.
 Wettstein systematically worked through and analyzed more than 175 ancient authors over a period of more than 40 years.
 The most important and most effective representative of the so-called “Observations” literature of the 18th century.